 Today’s summit was Bell Bluff, just south of Alpine.
 I did this peak back in early January of 2018 with Ted.
 I wanted to beat the heat, so I set out early, just after sunrise.
-The rope down the to the riverbed is still holding strong.
-The marine layer hid the summit as I crossed the dry Sweetwater River and onto the single track the led off to the southwest.
+The rope down to the riverbed is still holding strong.
+The marine layer hid the summit as I crossed the dry Sweetwater River and onto the single track that led off to the southwest.

 I made great time along the trail as it gently worked its way toward the peak.
 The sun finally broke through as the marine layer began to retreat.

-I missed the double cairns which mark the turn off to the peak, but the detour was just a few minutes.
+I missed the double cairns which mark the turn-off to the peak, but the detour was just a few minutes.
 The trail had some overgrowth, but it was still passable.
 Now the hard work would begin, as the trail would get incredibly steep.

 After about a half-mile, I reached the summit again.
 I signed the register and took my photos.
 I tended to a hot spot on my heel before heading down.
 I briefly lost the path a few times but found it after some review of my ascent route.

-I cruised back down the trail the car, the day was starting to warm up, so my choice for the early start was a wise one.
+I cruised back down the trail to the car, the day was starting to warm up, so my choice for the early start was a wise one.
 That was my 57th peak of my 100 Peak Challenge!

 I am an avid peak bagger, sometimes backpacker, and former sea kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.